 SAM Committees are formed through and by the initiatives of its members.
 If you have an idea for a committee, SAM will release an email to our over 600 members to see if there are others with similar interests.

-Steering Committee, chaired by Fern Shamis, Assistant Director of Lesson One, has it’s next meeting scheduled for December 8, 2014 at Teachers21 at 34 Washington Street, Wellesley.
-MA.
-If you have questions, please contact Fern Shamis (email@example.com)
+Steering Committee, chaired by Fern Shamis, Assistant Director of Lesson One, has it’s next meeting scheduled for March 9, 2015 at Teachers21 at 34 Washington Street, Wellesley, MA.
+If you have questions, please contact Fern Shamis (firstname.lastname@example.org)

 Educator Event Committee, chaired by John D’Auria, CEO of Teachers21, develops and operates our conferences.
 Our Fourth Annual Conference will be held on May 27, 2015 in Great Hall at the State House in Boston.
-It is in the planning stage.
-If you have questions, please contact Annemarie Goode (firstname.lastname@example.org)
+Nova Biro of Open Circle and Mitch Lyons of GetPsychedSports.org are chairing the event.
+If you have questions, please contact Annemarie Goode (email@example.com)

 Business Involvement Working Group, chaired by David Harris and John Bluthardt, has filed for 501 (c) (3) status from the federal government.
 It already is a nonprofit Massachusetts corporation.
 They will develop strategies to involve Massachusetts businesses in seeing the benefits that will accrue to businesses by having SEL training for all children.
 If you have any questions, please contact John Bluthardt (email@example.com)